 Contact details for the above suppliers can be found at the end of these instructions.

-For those wishing to model a Shocopen wagon Rumney Models also produces an etched kit (B.91) for the spring brackets and covers used on shock absorbing wagons.
+For those wishing to model a Shocopen wagon Rumney Models also produces an etched kit (B.91) for the spring brackets and covers used on shock absorbing wagons with the gear fitted to the solebar.

 Component List